 And let the beauty of the LORD our God be upon us: and establish thou the work of our hands upon us; yes, the work of our hands establish thou it.Psalm 90:17(WBS)

 Moses was a man of God who spent much of his ministry to Israel calling for them to trust in the Lord, and to turn from their sin of unbelief and rebellion.
 In this beautiful Psalm, Moses compares and contrasts the eternal God with mortal man.
-He differentiates between the brevity of humanity's fleeting life, which ebbs and flows like a wave that kisses the shore for a fleeting moment.. and shows the disparity, between the matchless wisdom of the eternal God and the foolish ignorance of finite man.
+He differentiates between the brevity of humanity's fleeting life, which ebbs and flows like a wave that kisses the shore for a fleeting moment, and the eternal state of the Lord.
+He shows the disparity between the matchless wisdom of the eternal God and the foolish ignorance of finite man.

-Teach me to number my days and grant me a heart of wisdom and understanding so that I may become mature in the faith, grow in grace and come to a deeper knowledge and understanding of the Lord Jesus Christ, in Whose name I pray, AMEN.
+Heavenly Father, teach me to number my days, and grant me a heart of wisdom and understanding.
+May I become mature in the faith, grow in grace, and come to a deeper knowledge and understanding of the Lord Jesus Christ, in Whose beautiful name I pray, AMEN.